mathspp/mathspp/pages/education/02.courses/apl-meetup/item.en.md

 !
 This meetup is held in Portuguese.

-!
-The next session will be on the 8th of March at 6pm.

 # Signing up

 If you speak Portuguese, you can sign up by filling up [this brief form][form].